mikeboers/siteconfig/README.md

 By default, we look within `~offload/fidata` for `*.py` files (to execute as Python) or `*.js` files.
 All files found are loaded into a common namespace, and availible on the `ficonfig` package, or within the `ficonfig.config` dict.

+Environment variables with a `FICONFIG_` prefix will be pulled in as well.

 On Uppercase
 ------------